google/WebFundamentals/src/content/en/updates/2017/03/dialogs-policy.md

 {# wf_featured_image: /web/updates/images/generic/warning.png #}
 {# wf_featured_snippet: Synchronous, app-modal JavaScript dialogs are commonly (and unfortunately) used to harm users.
 Because of this, the Chromium team highly recommends that you not use JavaScript dialogs. #}

-# Proposed Chromium policy on JavaScript dialogs {: .page-title }
+# Chromium policy on JavaScript dialogs {: .page-title }

 ## History of JavaScript dialogs